TerraZ-Team/EssentialsPlus/README.md

         -item -> Searches for a specific item based on input, returning matching items and their IDs.
         -tile -> Searches for a specific tile based on input, returning matching tiles and their IDs.
         -wall -> Searches for a specific wall based on input, returning matching walls and their IDs.
+		-schematic -> Searches for all schematic name matches.
     /freezetime -> Freezes and unfreezes time.
     /delhome <home name> -> Deletes a home specified by <home name>.
     /sethome <home name> -> Sets a home named <home name>.